eastgenomics/eggd_dias_batch/readme.md

 - `stage_instance_types` (`dict`; optional) : mapping of stage-name to instance type to use, this will override the app and workflow defaults
 - `inputs` (`dict`) : mapping of each stage input field to required input
     - inputs may be defined as regular integers / strings / booleans, `$dnanexus_link` file mappings or using `INPUT-` placeholders
-    - `INPUT-` placeholders are followed by a reference key from the `reference_files` mapping in the top level of the config file, and are parsed at run time into the inputs for the workflow (i.e. use of `"stage-cnv_generate_bed_vep.gene_panels": "INPUT-genepanels"` would result be replace by `project-Fkb6Gkj433GVVvj73J7x8KbV:file-GVx0vkQ433Gvq63k1Kj4Y562`, correctly formatted as a `$dnanexus_link` mapping)
+    - `INPUT-` placeholders may be defined in the config to pass variable inputs such as files and strings at runtime as workflow inputs.
+See the placeholder section below for details.
     - inputs for the following stages follow the same behaviour as the `bambais` input for the CNV calling app of being provided as a "folder" and "name" key for searching:
         - cnv_reports:
             - `stage-cnv_vep.vcf`